markNZed/processism-react-three/storyboard.md

 ### 3.3.2.
 Animation
 Fill in the space between the pentagon of blue entities to form a new blue shape
 ### 3.3.3.
 Narration
-When we notice an accumulation of entities, we often begin to think of them as a single, more abstract concept.
-For example, instead of focusing on each individual person, we might view the group as a whole.

-In this visualization, we remove the individual representations of entities within the group and connect them at the boundary, forming a new, unified blue shape.
-This demonstrates abstraction — a new entity emerging from the interactions and relations of its smaller parts.
+When we observe an accumulation of entities, it’s common to start thinking of them as a unified whole.
+In this visualization, watch as the spaces between the blue entities are filled in, connecting them at the edges and forming a single blue shape.
+This transformation illustrates the concept of abstraction: a new, higher-level entity emerges from the collective presence of smaller, interacting parts.

-At this point, we have two perspectives: we can either see this as a single unified shape or as a collection of smaller entities interacting.
-This highlights an important idea — every entity can be understood as being composed of processes.
-This was true for the first entity we explored, and it holds true for any entity we depict.
+Once again, we have two perspectives: we can either focus on the unified shape or acknowledge that it's composed of individual entities beneath the surface.
+This highlights a key idea: every entity can be understood as a collection of processes and relations.
+Just as the original entity was a product of its interactions, this new entity is the result of interactions between its smaller components.

-This leads us to a key question: is there a fundamental layer beneath all these processes?
-We’ll return to that later.
-For now, let’s remember that, for all practical purposes, reality can be viewed as processes all the way down.

 In processism, the concept of essence is reframed.
-Rather than being a fixed, timeless core, an entity’s essence is an abstraction of its past events.
-When entities share similar histories, abstractions help us map what we know about one entity to another similar entity.
+Rather than viewing essence as a fixed, unchanging core, it is seen as an abstraction of past events and interactions.
+Entities with similar histories or processes can be grouped together through abstraction, helping us simplify and understand complex systems.

-Abstraction simplifies and helps us make sense of complicated environments.
-By compressing systems into higher-level entities, we can more easily predict future behaviors.
-Without abstraction, we’d be overwhelmed by the sheer number of processes at play.
-However, abstraction comes with a trade-off — it makess us less sensitive to ongoing changes.
+Abstraction helps us understand systems by revealing higher-level patterns and relationships that emerge from ongoing interactions.
+However, this simplification comes with trade-offs.
+By focusing on the abstracted whole, we might lose sight of the ongoing, dynamic changes occurring at smaller levels.
+Still, abstraction remains a useful tool for understanding complicated environments.

 ## 3.4.
 Scene: Levels
 ### 3.4.1.
 Objective